m.i.a’s new video is the ultimate tbt | watch | i-D

 "DEDICATED TO MY HARDCORE FANS THANK YOU FOR YOUR UNFALTERING DEDICATION AND SUPPORT.
 YOU HAVE GIVEN ME A SLIVER OF HOPE IN HUMANITY," M.I.A writes in the Youtube caption, signing off, "STAY STRONG.
 REALITY WINNERZ.".

-The video is released on the eve of M.I.A's curation of Meltdown Festival at the Southbank Centre, starting tomorrow and closing with her headline show on Sunday 18 June.
+The video is released on the eve of M.I.A's curation of Meltdown Festival at the Southbank Center, starting tomorrow and closing with her headline show on Sunday, June 18.
 Also on the line-up are Mykki Blanco and JD Samson, Giggs, Soulwax, Princess Nokia and Yung Lean, Awful Records, Tommy Genesis and Young MA.

 Text Charlotte Gush

-Topics:news, music, music news, m.i.a., goals, jaime martinez, meltdown festival, southbank centre
+Topics:news, music, music news, m.i.a., goals, jaime martinez, meltdown festival, southbank center